Science of People - Logo

 How about couples in a long-term relationship?
 When I asked my husband these questions on a Friday date night, it was immediately a step up from the usual “how was your day” spiel.
 We were both hooked as we fired off these questions back and forth!
 And the best part?

-That night, we finished dinner saying to each other, “Wow!
+That night, after dinner, we said to each other, “Wow!
 I didn’t know that about you!”

-And we aren’t the only ones that felt that way.
+And we aren’t the only ones who feel that way.

 Here’s What Others Say About the 36 Questions